zhawhjw/PBO/README.md

 cd demos/sequential_line_search_nd/
 ./SequentialLineSearchNd
 ```
+#### Windows 10

-The original code version only works on Linux based system or MacOS, so this version also only support these two platforms.
+The original code version only works on Linux based system or MacOS.
+If your platform is Windows 10, use VS2019 directly open this projet file and you should see there is a dropdown bar to "Select Startup Item" along with the Debug bar at the top of the VS2019 editor.
+Select the option named "SequentialLineSearchNd.exe" and press it to run.

 ### Data